jwcarman/techolympics/README.md

     registration.email.invalid=Registration email value "${validatedValue}" is invalid.
     ```

-2. Try to register a student with an invalid email address.
+3. Try to register a student with an invalid email address.

     - Do you see your custom message?

+4. **BONUS**: figure out how to use the other error messages in the ```ValidationMessages.properties``` file.